A nonspecial divisor in the moduli space of cubic fourfolds via 10-nodal plane sextics: The Severi divisor is nonspecial

 where $E_{ij}$ is the strict transform, via $\sigma$, of the line $\overline { e_i e_j}$ and $E_k = \sigma^{-1}(e_k)$, where $i,j,k \in \lbrace 1, 2, 3 \rbrace$ and $i < j$.
 We have that $p_a(E) = 1$ and $\mathrm{Sing}(E)$ consists of six nodes:

-Then $E$ defines a point of the dual hypersurface $S^{\vee} \subset (\mathbb P^{6})^{\vee}$ of $S$, which is irreducible.
-Indeed, a point of the dual hypersurface $S^{\vee}$ parametrizes a singular hyperplane section of $S$.
-A general point in $S^{\vee}$ corresponds to the first degeneration for a hyperplane section of $S$, that is, a 1-nodal irreducible sextic curve.
-Hence, $E$ moves in an irreducible flat family of hyperplane sections
+Then $E$ defines a point of the dual variety $S^{\vee} \subset \mathbb P^{6 \vee}$, that is, the irreducible hypersurface parametrizing the singular hyperplane sections of $S$.
+A general point in $S^{\vee}$ corresponds to a 1-nodal irreducible sextic curve.
+Hence, $E$ moves in an irreducible flat family